espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Reassuring Presence.md

 * * *

 You serve as an anchor to your close companions, calming them in times of stress.
-Decrease the value of the triggering ally's [[Frightened]] condition by 1.
+Decrease the value of the triggering ally's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened]] condition by 1.
 The ally is then temporarily immune to your Reassuring Presence for 1 hour.